 Ricker Polsdorfer, MD

-The symptoms of a common cold usually resolve on their own within one to two weeks.
+The symptoms of a common cold usually resolve on their own in 1-2 weeks.

 The symptoms of influenza are similar to those of a cold, except you will have a fever as well.

 Most people are familiar with these symptoms; however there are a few specific things to look out for:

 The discharge from your nose is usually clear and watery to begin with, later becoming thicker and perhaps yellow or green.
 Yellow or green discharge combined with a fever, sore face or teeth, and persistent symptoms may signal the onset of a sinus infection.
 Blood in the mucus or phlegm along with a headache is even more likely to be due to a sinus infection.